-CELEBRATE CHRISTMAS AROUND THE WORLD AND HOLIDAYS OF LIGHT WITH THE PEANUTS GANG!
+CELEBRATE CHRISTMAS AROUND THE WORLD AND HOLIDAYS OF LIGHT AND 90 YEARS OF DISNEY HISTORY!

-Take in the holidays at MSI with Charlie Brown and the Great Exhibit
+Take in the holidays at MSI with D23 Presents Treasures of the Walt Disney Archives

 Chicago, Ill.
-(November 15, 2012)—Good Grief!
-The holidays are here again, and the Museum of Science and Industry’s 71st annual Christmas Around the World and Holidays of Light open on November 15, 2012.
-This year’s colorful theme is inspired by the new temporary exhibit—Charlie Brown and the Great Exhibit—which reveals the wit and wisdom of Charles Schulz and his beloved cast of Peanuts characters.
+(November 14, 2013)—The holidays are here, and the Museum of Science and Industry’s 72nd annual Christmas Around the World and Holidays of Light open on November 14, 2013.
+This year’s colorful theme is inspired by the Museum’s new temporary exhibit—Treasures of the Walt Disney Archives, presented by D23: The Official Disney Fan Club—which celebrates the innovation of Walt Disney’s legacy with more than 300 artifacts from Disney’s 90-year history.

-Stroll through the Museum’s Main Floor, which displays more than 50, 12-foot trees beautifully decorated by volunteers from Chicago’s ethnic communities representing their diverse culture and holiday traditions.
-This custom began for local families in 1942 as a United Nations Day salute to American allies during World War II, and in its first year, only a dozen trees lined the Museum’s halls.
+The Museum’s Main Floor displays more than 50, 12-foot trees beautifully decorated by volunteers from Chicago’s ethnic communities representing their diverse culture and holiday traditions.
+This custom began for local families in 1942 as a United Nations Day salute to the Allies during World War II, and in its first year, only a dozen trees lined the Museum’s halls.
 Now the exhibit has grown into a forest of dazzling trees and homemade displays, created by dedicated volunteers.
-The celebration runs through January 6, 2013.
+The celebration runs through January 5, 2014.

 Trees and Traditions

-Holidays of Light, now in its 17th year, is a multicultural display of holidays that celebrate light or enlightenment.
-The display highlights the traditions of the Chinese New Year, Diwali (a Hindu and Sikh festival), Kwanzaa (celebrated by African-Americans), Ramadan (celebrated by Muslims), Hanukkah (a Jewish holiday),Visakha Puja Day (a Buddhist holiday), and St. Lucia Day (a Swedish tradition).
+Holidays of Light, now in its 18th year, is a multicultural display of holidays that celebrate light or enlightenment.
+The display highlights the traditions of the Chinese New Year, Diwali (a Hindu and Sikh festival), Kwanzaa (celebrated by African Americans), Ramadan (celebrated by Muslims), Hanukkah (a Jewish holiday),Visakha Puja Day (a Buddhist holiday), and St. Lucia Day (a Swedish tradition).

 Festive Performances and Great Gift Ideas

-After exploring your animation skills in Charlie Brown and the Great Exhibit, enter the Holiday Stage area to watch some joyous performances from the talented groups that represent the different cultures and countries in Christmas Around the World.
-Each weekend, be entertained by various dance troupes and choirs spreading the joyful spirit through traditional ethnic dance, song and pageantry.
+The Holiday Stage offers joyous performances from the talented groups that represent the different cultures and countries showcased in Christmas Around the World.
+Each weekend, guests are entertained by various dance troupes and choirs spreading the joyful spirit through traditional ethnic dance, song and pageantry.
 In addition, choral performances from area schools will delight guests with holiday favorites during select weekdays.
 All performances take place on the Holiday Stage on the Museum’s Main Floor, and a full schedule is available at msichicago.org.
 Please note that performances are subject to change, so check the on-site schedule for up-to-date information.

-Christmas Around the World and Holidays of Light are included in Museum general admission, as are all performances.
-An additional ticket is required for Charlie Brown and the Great Exhibit.
-Visit msichicago.org for details and to purchase tickets.
+Christmas Around the World and Holidays of Light are included in Museum Entry, as are all performances.
+An additional ticket is required for Treasures of the Walt Disney Archives, presented by D23: The Official Disney Fan Club.
+Visit msichicago.org/disney for details and to purchase tickets.

 To save an image, click on the "Download" link to open the full-size version in a new window.